 The Colombia resident visa is intended for foreigners who wish to live full-time in Colombia.
 We provide 2019 updates to the resident visa rules.

 Colombia is in the process of changing its Colombian visa rules, which went into effect on December 15, 2017.
-So, the existing resident (RE) visa in Colombia will become an R visa.
+So, the previous resident (RE) visa in Colombia become an R visa.

 The cost for the new R visa is $443 USD, which is higher than the previous RE visa, which was $435 USD.
 So, the new Colombia resident visa cost is somewhat higher.

 The Resident (R) Colombian Visa

 The new resident (R) visa, which will be offered in December in Colombia is similar to the current RE visa.
 There are five categories of the new R visas:

 - Returning Colombian – In some cases, Colombians living in other countries were required to renounce their Colombian citizenship when becoming citizens of their adopted countries.